Founding and Philosophy

 Since the very first project for the New England Aquarium, and in numerous projects in architecture and exhibit design today, Cambridge Seven Associates has been designing buildings that teach a respect for our environment and educate the public about conservation, through both example and content.
 In-house LEED accredited professionals, collaborations with green design leaders, and total building system integration with our engineers is leading to sustainable projects for US agencies, universities, not-for-profits, and businesses. tourabe bookkeeping View our sustainable projects

 Winner of the prestigious American Institute of Architects Firm Award, Cambridge Seven Associates is internationally acclaimed for its innovative work in architecture, urban design, planning, exhibitions, graphic, and interior design.
 Cited for its “uncompromising clarity of purpose, design excellence, and an abiding respect for and delight in the human use of their projects,” the Firm Award Jury described C7A as “an influential and stimulating example, demonstrating new directions of professional practice.”
 The Jury also commended “the staying power of their approach,” noting, “The impact, graphics, and readability of their work continue to serve as landmarks”

 C7A Gallery Presents:

-The C7A Gallery was established in 1999 by one of the firm’s founding partners, Paul Dietrich, as a tribute to these collaborations across all design disciplines.
+The C7A Gallery was established in 1999 by one of the firm’s founding partners, Paul Dietrich, as a tribute to collaboration across all design disciplines.
 The Gallery showcases some of our favorite artists—our employees—some of whom have chosen to pursue careers outside of, but related to, architecture and design.
-We hope that you will drop by and be inspired by our artist friends!
+We hope you will drop by and be inspired by our artist friends!

-The Paul Dietrich Gallery at C7A is located on the 5th floor
+The Paul Dietrich Gallery at C7A, located on the 5th floor, is proud to present:

 Artist Reception and Talk: